From the Blog

 What I learned from my GitHub profile

-GitHub profile is often recognised as a developer's portfolio.
-It reveals how often do you contribute, and what kind of projects do you like.
+GitHub profile reveals how often do you contribute, and what kind of projects do you like.
 Here's what I learned from my GitHub profile.

 A Comparison of Static Form Providers